July 6, 2016 at 12:00 pm (Hampden County, History, Suggested Activity)

 The day upon which Texas slaves learned of the Emancipation Proclamation is celebrated today as Juneteenth.
 Originally celebrated only in Texas, the day has served as a commemoration of the ending of slavery in the United States since 1865.
 Across the country – and even around the world – Juneteenth is celebrated in order to honor the struggles of those who endured slavery, and to remind us of the ways in which our country’s history has affected (and continues to affect) our current society.
 Find out about celebrations in Western MA!

-May 26, 2014 at 9:00 am (Hampden County, Science, Suggested Activity)
+May 24, 2016 at 12:01 pm (Hampden County, Science, Suggested Activity)

 Tags: derby, Engineering, physics, Science, STEM

-The Great Holyoke Brick Race: June 7th, 2014
+STEM Opportunities at The Great Holyoke Brick Race

 Take on the coolest gravity based physics experiment around at the Great Holyoke Brick Race!
 Similar to the Boy Scouts of America’s traditional Pinewood Derby, the event requires that participants create their own miniature car to race down a specific track.
 However, unlike Pinewood Derby, the cars are not wooden – the main piece of material is a brick!